 Here are some tales that don’t have a Christmas theme that you can enjoy all-year-round.
 Simply click on one of the titles to take you through to the story.
-All are written by television presenter and reporter Phil Jones.
+All are written by our resident author Phil Jones.
 He and we hope you enjoy them.

 “Dart the Dormouse”: Dart likes to chew through books and when he does something bizarre happens…he’s transported to another realm from within the pages.

 “Noah Throws”: This is a rhyming story about a tiny tot named Noah, who likes to throw things a little too much.

 “Noah Jumps”: More in rhyme from young Noah as he finds out he is about to get some unwanted company that might just make him jumpy.

 “Noah Runs”: Being a big brother is one thing, being in the shadow of your baby sister is quite another.
 Noah decides there is only one course of action.
 This is the third of our rhyming Noah Trilogy.

 “Where’s My Unicorn Horn?”: Camille is a new-born unicorn…or is she?
 There is something missing that makes the creatures of the forest believe she might, in fact, be a horse.
 Camille sets out to prove them wrong.